-With a laptop, however, you may be stuck with the same factory issued components for the entire life of the device since upgrading individual components is virtually impossible with a laptop.
-While high performance capabilities can certainly be found in high quality gaming laptops, the drawbacks comes into play when considering price, damage control, and the ability to customize when new upgraded components hit the market.
+With a laptop, however, you may be stuck with the same factory-issued components for the entire life of the device since upgrading individual components is virtually impossible with a laptop.
+While high-performance capabilities can certainly be found in high-quality gaming laptops, the drawbacks come into play when considering the price, damage control, and the ability to customize when new upgraded components hit the market.

 With a laptop, your performance components will eventually be obsolete and there are typically no component upgrades that will be possible without purchasing an entirely new machine.